aleaicr/PSAPB/README.md

 If the bridge cannot be modeled as a simply supported beam with sinusoidal modes, the mode shapes must be changed, or the model must be modified completely

 #### Pedestrian foot-force model calibration
-The pedestrian lateral-foot-foce model randomly select the properties of each pedestrian within a distribution of these parameters, so the mean, standard deviation and simulation limits must be defined instead of a specific value.
+The pedestrian lateral-foot-force model randomly selects the properties of each pedestrian within a distribution of these parameters, so the mean, standard deviation and simulation limits must be defined instead of a specific value.
 The distributions should be defined for the following parameters.
 * Pedestrian mass (mi)
 * Pedestrian longitudinal walking speed (vi)
 * Pedestrian gait frequency (fi) (vertical gait frequency, the model calculates and correlates the lateral with the walking speed)